hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 </code>
 </pre>

-So looking at the `ngOnInit` method we see our http requests.
+Looking at the `ngOnInit` method we see our http requests.
 First we make a request to get a user from `/api/user/1`.
 We then call `.map()` instead of subscribe.
 Map is a special function called an operator.
 This particular map allows us to map/iterate over the value and pull out the raw JSON from the Response object.
 Once loaded we the make a second request a fetch the homeworld